salacoste/mcp-n8n-workflow-builder/README.md

 For more details, see [CONTRIBUTING.md](CONTRIBUTING.md) and [PUBLISHING.md](PUBLISHING.md).

+### Important: Workspace Memory Updates

+**⚠️ Reminder**: When implementing significant changes like semantic versioning, always check with Cipher to ensure that workspace-specific memories are updated accordingly.
+This helps maintain accurate project information for AI agents.

 ## Version Compatibility

 This MCP server has been specifically tested and validated with: